 In the meanwhile, the legal framework for the Portuguese electricity sector was revised, through the publication of Decree-Law no. 15/2022, of 14 January, which establishes that the duration of each one of the current low voltage concession agreements is automatically extended until a new concession agreement is in place.
+Following this extension and as also foreseen in Decree-Law no. 15/2022, E-REDES and the National Association of Portuguese Municipalities (the "ANMP") entered into an agreement for the transitory regime applicable to these concessions on 13 December 2022.
 This diploma also created a new activity within the National Electricity System, to be carried out, under a concession agreement, by the Integrated Manager for the Distribution System.
 The Integrated Manager for the Distribution System will be responsible for coordinating some aspects of the low voltage/medium voltage/high voltage concessions.
 Until such concession is awarded, the DSO will continue to coordinate the operation of the distribution systems.
 The unification of the technical management of the distribution grids entails the amendment of the concession contracts currently in force.